Skip to Content

 Filter

-The Filter transformation allows you to selectively process events based on configurable expressions.
-Events that match the filter expression are processed further in the pipeline, while non-matching events are filtered out and not processed.
+The Filter transformation allows you to selectively drop events based on configurable expressions.
+Events that match the filter expression are dropped and not processed further.
+Events that do not match the filter expression continue through the rest of the pipeline.

 How It Works